astronomer/docs/software/workspace-permissions.md

 #### Using Teams

-You can invite a group of users from a configured third party identity provider (IDP) as a Team on your Workspace.
-A Team is an IDP-defined group of users who all share the same permissions to a given Deployment or Workspace.
+You can invite a group of users from a configured third party identity provider (IdP) as a Team on your Workspace.
+A Team is an IdP-defined group of users who all share the same permissions to a given Deployment or Workspace.

-Note that to use Teams, a System Admin must first complete the setup in [Integrate an auth system](integrate-auth-system.md) and configure user groups as described in [Import IDP Groups](import-idp-groups.md).
+Note that to use Teams, a System Admin must first complete the setup in [Integrate an auth system](integrate-auth-system.md) and configure user groups as described in [Import IdP Groups](import-idp-groups.md).

 To add a Team to a Workspace:

 1. In the Astronomer UI, go to your Workspace and open the **Teams** tab.
 2. Click **Add Team**.
-3. Under **Team Name**, enter the name of your IDP group.
+3. Under **Team Name**, enter the name of your IdP group.
 4. Select a **Workspace Role** for the Team.
 If your Workspace has existing Deployments, you can also configure the Team's permissions to those Deployments on this page:

     ![Screen for adding a Team to a Workspace](/img/docs/add-team-workspace.png)